TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

 Design specifics
 ----------------

-* Synthesis should be done using Vivado 2015.4 or newer.
+* Synthesis should be done using Vivado 2017.1 or newer.
 For newer versions the MIG project may need to be updated.

+* This design has GRFPU enabled by default.
+If your release doesn't contain GRFPU, it has to be disabled in order to build the design.

 * The DDR3 controller is implemented with Xilinx MIG 7-Seriesand runs of the 200 MHz clock.
 The DDR3 memory runs at 400 MHz